 A rumored ban on scrap commodities imports would be a separate initiative from the current quality enforcement campaign known as National Sword.
 There has also been a recent leadership change at the Chinese Ministry for Environmental Protection, which may play into future plans.
 And the government agency overseeing scrap trade is revising a key regulation detailing scrap-trading requirements.

 “Things are moving very rapidly in China,” Robin Wiener, president of ISRI, said in a June 13 press conference call.
-The industry organization also released a video addressing the recent developments in China.

 Despite all the activity and its bearing on the U.S. scrap industry, official confirmation has been hard to come by.
 Rumors have been rampant in absence of confirmed details.
 Hoping to change that, ISRI leadership met with Chinese officials in Beijing to glean solid information.